Domantas Sabonis Player Props: Kings vs. Jazz

 Domantas Sabonis Insights vs. the Jazz

-- The Jazz are the 16th-ranked squad in the NBA, allowing 43.3 rebounds per game.

-- Conceding 24.1 assists per contest, the Jazz are the seventh-ranked team in the NBA.
+- Allowing 24.5 assists per contest, the Jazz are the seventh-ranked squad in the league.

-- Looking at 3-pointers, the Jazz are 11th in the NBA, giving up 12.1 makes per game.
+- The Jazz are the 16th-ranked squad in the NBA at allowing threes, conceding 12.3 made 3-pointers per game.

 Domantas Sabonis vs. the Jazz